SAP-samples/teched2025-DA160/exercises/ex4/README.md

 3. In the Overview page, we listed important information about this data product.
 Scroll down to the **Details** Panel, you will find the **Company Code** data product API.
 Please note this data product has already been shared to you before the training workshop.
 No action is needed from you.
 ![IA_shareddataproduct](images/0402-shareddp.png)

-Please use the guided-tour below to get yourself familiar with the process of sharing.
+Please check the following guided-tour below to get yourself familiar with the process of sharing.

 Guided tour is a pre-built, step-by-step interactive walkthrough within a product's demo environment, using tooltips, clear instructions, and highlighted features to lead prospects through key workflows and functionalities.
 When accessing a guided tour, please click the highlighted area to proceed to the next step.